 You can either use a static phase offset or a dynamic phase offset to implement the additional phase shift.
-The available additional phase shift is implemented in 2's-complement in Gray code between settings -64 to +63 for frequency mode 0, 1 and 2, and between settings -32 to +31 for frequency modes 3, 4, and 5.
-If you need one additional degree phase shift, you must convert the delay amount to degrees in the operating frequency.
+The available additional phase shift is implemented in 2's-complement in Gray code between settings -64 to +63 for frequency mode 0, 1, and 2, and between settings -32 to +31 for frequency modes 3, 4, and 5.
+The DQS phase shift is the sum of the DLL delay settings and the user selected phase offset settings which maxes out at setting 64 for mode frequency mode 0, 1, and 2, and maxes out at setting 32 for frequency modes 3, 4, and 5, so the actual physical offset setting range will be 64 or 32 subtracted by the DQS delay settings from the DLL.